Thruster Vs Quad Fin

 With a good majority of surfboards coming in the 5 fin convertible option, the question we often get is “which is better, the thruster or the quad?”.
 Unfortunately, there is no simple answer to this questions...simply put, both are great, it all depends on what you need out of them.

-This is the main reason why so many boards are offered with the 5 fin option.
+This is the main reason why there are many new five fin surfboards

-Your fins play a big role in your boards performance.
-Out of our experience, we would say that almost 40% of your boards performance is due to your fins...
-The point is, that switching out your fins, or your fin configuration plays a BIG role in how your board is going to want to be surfed.
+play a big role in your boards performance.
+Out of our experience, we would say that almost 40% of your board's performance is due to your fins.
+The point is, that switching out your fins or fin configuration plays a BIG role in how your board is going to want to be surfed.

 The Slab by Pyzel Surfboards giving you the option for speed and hold or top to bottom shredding.

 The matter really goes beyond the simple quad or thruster question.
 Where your fins are placed in either configuration plays a role as well, which we will touch on throughout the article.

 came about to help give big heavy boards some traction and stability.
 The became refined over time to help produce drive while providing hold.
 Twin fins came into play to help loosen boards up, giving manoeuvrability as well as added drive.